frontendteam-dev/frontendteam.dev/src/blog/002 - web components - use tailwind with web components and vite/index.md

 ---
-title: How to develop a web component using tailwind&#58; a modern starter kit (vite, tailwind, lit element, SCSS)
+title: How to develop a web component using tailwind - a modern starter kit (vite, tailwind, lit element, SCSS)
 description: Web components are still a raw technology, but if you mix them with other good technologies like SCSS and tailwind, the dev experience is better.
 Let's see how to integrate Tailwind with web components the easy way.
 layout: layouts/post
 image: index.jpg